facebook/react/docs/_posts/2013-11-05-thinking-in-react.md

 <iframe width="100%" height="300" src="http://jsfiddle.net/6wQMG/embedded/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

 Now that you have your component hierarchy it's time to start implementing your app.
 The easiest way is to build a version that takes your data model and renders the UI but has no interactivity.
-It's easiest to decouple these processes because building building a static version requires a lot of typing and no thinking, and adding interactivity requires a lot of thinking and not a lot of typing.
+It's easiest to decouple these processes because building a static version requires a lot of typing and no thinking, and adding interactivity requires a lot of thinking and not a lot of typing.
 We'll see why.

 To build a static version of your app that renders your data model you'll want to build components that reuse other components and pass data using *props*. *props* are a way of passing data from parent to child.
 If you're familiar with the concept of *state*, **don't use state at all** to build this static version.
 State is reserved only for interactivity, that is, data that changes over time.
 Since this is a static version of the app you don't need it.